Are you a Canadian resident or citizen and wondering who needs a US bank account?

 - The first order of 50 checks is free.

 - You have access to over 50 000 free ATMs across the U.S.

 - You can either pay an annual fee of $99.95 or a $9.95 monthly fee

-BMO Harris US makes opening a U.S bank account for Canadian residents effortless.
-You can complete the entire account opening process over the phone, which is an upside if you don’t have the time to go to various banks.
+BMO Harris US makes opening a U.S. bank account for Canadian residents effortless.
+You can complete the entire account opening process over the phone, which is an upside if you don’t have the time to go physically to a branch.